5 Unexpected Things We Learned in Hanoi

 We knew that Vietnam made coffee.
 What we didn’t expect was the number of coffee shops we would see on every block in Hanoi.
 They also have some creative ways to serve coffee.

-Among the drinks we tried were: a coconut sorbet with espresso poured over it, yogurt and coffee, and egg coffee.
-Egg coffee, a specialty of certain cafes, was probably our favorite.
+Egg coffee, a specialty of certain Hanoi cafes (now popular across the entire country), was probably our favorite.
 It’s a bit like eggnog in its creaminess.
 Needless to say, we really enjoyed discovering the coffee culture in Hanoi.

 [separator_with_icon icon=”fa-plane” color=”#dd9933″]